seek-oss/skuba/docs/cli/lint.md

 `skuba lint` runs operations concurrently up to your [CPU core count].
 On a resource-constrained Buildkite agent, you can limit this with the `--serial` flag.

+`skuba lint` automatically emits Buildkite annotations when it detects that Buildkite environment variables and the `buildkite-agent` binary are present.

-See our [Buildkite guide] for more information.
+See our [Buildkite guide] to learn more.

 | Option     | Description                                      |
 | :--------- | :----------------------------------------------- |